MANUFACTURER’S CONVENIENCE FOR RESIDUAL DNA

 The FDA Briefing Document.
 Vaccines and Related Biological Products Advisory Committee Meeting September 19, 2012: Cell Lines Derived from Human Tumors for Vaccine Manufacture.

 This FDA document teaches us the risks associated with the residual DNA.
-Let's take a look at some interesting statements about the regulation value of 10 ng for the residual DNA.
+Let's take a look at some interesting statements about the regulation value of 10 ng for the residual DNA (see P.25).

 When the first to third reasons are applied to the DNA wrapped in the LNP (LNP-DNA), the second and third reasons are not appropriate for the LNP-DNA because they did not take the LNP into account.
 The LNP had not yet been invented in 1997.